evliang/craigslist-alert/README.md

 elixir --detached -S mix run --no-halt
 ```

+### Unfrequently asked questions (UAFs)
+Q. Why?
+A: I wanted to learn Twilio.
+I wanted to code something simple, and have it on github.
+I also tend to get furniture used as long as it looks new.
+This program saved me many thousands...of seconds on Craigslist lol

+Q. What is "Clex"?
+A. I see it's common for some people to start or end with "Ex" for "Elixir."
+So it is..was..."CLex".
+I am awful at thinking up names on the spot.

+Q. What's next?
+A. I really wanted to write an auto-haggler (via email or text).
+I spent a day trying but I couldn't find a way to get around Google's Recaptcha (not for free, at least).
+So probably nothing for a while.
+I'll probably think of something the next time I move though :P

 ## Todo
 1. refactor Periodically
 2. additional filters (e.g. 2mi from zipcode, 3BR house, has image)